nusex/nusex/docs/source/index.rst

 Features
 ========

-- An easy-to-use CLI interface
+- An easy-to-use CLI (command-line interface)
 - Premade templates for applications and packages
 - The ability to use context clues to dynamically generate files
 - Options to ignore file extensions and directories when building templates